mr-waseemakram/MSharp.Docs/Tutorials/9/README.md

 }
 ```

 **Supplier** class has a computed column named **Address**.
 We have used array to join all address properties into one column because these properties can be null and this way is best practice to join null-able string properties.
-This class has an inverse association with **SupplierService** property and other properties are just simple sting property.
+This class has an inverse association with **SupplierService** property and other properties are just simple string property.

 ```csharp
 using MSharp;